 One of the biggest problems with CPU’s is overheating, but the FX-6300 has to be one of the coolest CPU’s I’ve ever used.
 With this CPU, you will be able to run games and not worry about the CPU overheating which is one of the biggest reason I went with this.

-This motherboard may not expensive, but don’t let the price fool you, this gigabyte Micro ATX motherboard is amazing.
-Gigabyte is a renowned motherboard maker for high quality at low prices, and this motherboard doesn’t disappoint.
+This motherboard may not expensive, but don’t let the price fool you, this Asus Micro ATX motherboard is amazing.
+Asus is a renowned motherboard maker for high quality at low prices, and this motherboard doesn’t disappoint.

 The motherboard is like a vital hub, that runs everything and having a good motherboard is borderline essential.
-With this gigabyte motherboard, you are getting an easy to install motherboard that exceeds expectations.
+With this Asus motherboard, you are getting an easy to install motherboard that exceeds expectations.

 Random Access Memory (RAM) is vital to any PC and having 8gb’s is now vital to PC gaming.
 As games become bigger they need more memory to be able to run, and even though this is a budget build I had to include 8gb’s of RAM.